seblabbe/lecf/README.md

     make

-And then you get a bunch of executable.

-The relevant places to look at is the repository algorithms which contain a bunch of algorithms and lecf.c which is a template to generate a C file from the instructions given by an algorithm.

-Each file in the repository algorithms/ describe the operation of a 2-dimensional continued fraction algorithms.
-If you want to create your own MCF, just add a file in that repository and the Makefile will take care of it!
+You get a lot of warning, but hopefuly you should obtain a running version of the library.
+Launch Python, IPython or Sage and try

+    >>> import mpc
+    >>> B = mcf.MCFAlgorithm('brun_mf')
+    >>> B
+    (multiplicative floor) Brun
+    >>> lexp = B.lyapunov_exponents()
+    nb experiments: 100
+    nb iterations : 10000
+    top L. exp    : 0.669311   (0.001818)
+    second L. exp : -0.246783   (0.000977)
+    ratio         : -0.368712   (0.001664)

+The relevant places to look for the code is in src.
+The instructions for each algorithm are contained in src/algorithms.
+At building time (ie doing make) the list of algorithms is generated on the fly.
+So if you feel in the mood you can implement your own algorithm by simply putting in new file there and then run make.